 Credit: Trish Matheny

 For just a few ounces more, our testers would much rather get caught in a storm while wearing the Black Diamond Fineline.
-The Fineline weighs only 8.6 ounces for a women's small and features a helmet-compatible hood, pit vents, and a more flexible fabric that still supplies ample water resistance.
+The Fineline weighs only 8.6 ounces for a women's Small and features a helmet-compatible hood, pit vents, and a more flexible fabric that still supplies ample water resistance.
 The Fineline packs into its right-hand pocket with a rotating zipper for user-friendly opening and closing.
-There is even a piece of webbing sewn into the fabric so that you can attach the jacket to your climbing harness in between uses.
+There is even a loop of webbing sewn into the fabric so that you can attach the jacket to your climbing harness in between uses.

 Although not the lightest design of the bunch, it's pretty darn close.
 The Fineline is the lightweight and packable jacket we would choose to take with us when we are hiking into the mountains with a worrisome forecast.